kreyzeguillian/Programming-Assigments/PA-3/readme.md

 # Performs boolean indexing to display the row of 'Camaro Z28' and columns of 'Model' and 'cyl'
 cars.loc[cars['Model'] == 'Camaro Z28', ['Model', 'cyl']]
 ```
-- In the previous cell, only the rows has been filtered with the conditiond depending on the value of `Model`.
-Now, we are indexing through `.loc[]` to be able to filter the columns and use their respective labels.
+- `.loc[]` is used to filter both rows and columns based on their labes.
+Previously, we only filtered rows; now, we are also selecting specific columns.
-- `cars['Model'] ==  'Camaro Z28'` refers to the condition for selecting rows only with models `Camaro Z28`.
+- `cars['Model'] ==  'Camaro Z28'` specifies the condition to select rows where the `'Model'` column matches the value `Camaro Z28`.
-- `['Model', 'cyl']` refers to the columns that will be displayed by using their labels.
+- `['Model', 'cyl']` are the labels of the specific columns that will be displayed in the output.

 **Output of Cell 4**: